Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild

 Concurrently, averaging mechanism ensures that the profiles of highly cited papers are not unduly skewed, while effectively modelling papers from emerging fields with sparse citations and interdisciplinary work with diverse citation patterns.
 Hence, highly cited papers are not inherently up-weighted; only the semantic content of their citing contexts contributes to enrichment.
 While Profiler leverages citation structure, it deliberately excludes citation counts, venue prestige, and temporal weighting, thus mitigating the popularity bias.

 Profiler can be interpreted as a deterministic one-step ratio-composite feature propagation operator over the citation graph.
 Specifically, Eq. \ref{eq:profiling_node} performs degree-normalised aggregation over the inward ego network, analogous to a fixed-weight graph convolution without learned parameters.
 Unlike GCN-style propagation, it introduces no learned filters, no degree amplification, and no spectral assumptions, thereby avoiding over-smoothing and hub amplification.
 This interpretation situates Profiler within graph representation learning as a parameter-free, content-aware smoothing operator that captures how a paper is semantically contextualised by its citing literature.

-\paragraph{Query Formulation and Efficient Cosine Similarity Search.} For an incoming query $q = (S_q, M_q)$, we formulate a composite query representation, $v_q$, using a similar curation strategy: { } where $\oplus$ denotes textual concatenation, and $\gamma \in [0, 1]$ and $\delta \in [0, 1]$ are non-learnable hyperparameters constrained by $\gamma + \delta = 1$.
+\paragraph{Query Formulation and Efficient Cosine Similarity Search} For an incoming query $q = (S_q, M_q)$, we formulate a composite query representation, $v_q$, using a similar curation strategy:

+where $\oplus$ denotes textual concatenation, and $\gamma \in [0, 1]$ and $\delta \in [0, 1]$ are non-learnable hyperparameters constrained by $\gamma + \delta = 1$.
 With the entire corpus of profiled vectors ($\hat{v}_i$) pre-computed and indexed, the retrieval stage is reduced to a remarkably efficient similarity search.
 We employ cosine similarity to score the relevance of each candidate document against the query: { } The resulting similarity scores are not only used to rank the initial candidate list $C_q$ but are also passed directly to DAVINCI as a valuable set of confidence scores, $\{s_i\}$.